 🌃 Midgar (Final Fantasy VII)

-On the darker side of fantasy, there’s Midgar, the gritty, industrial city from Final Fantasy VII.
-It’s not just a setting—it’s a statement.
-The upper levels, where the rich live, cast a literal shadow over the slums below.
-It’s a harsh reminder of how design can reflect societal problems.
+On the darker side of fantasy, we have Midgar, the industrial city from Final Fantasy VII.
+It is more than a place; it is a statement.
+The upper levels of the town, where the rich reside, cast a literal shadow over the slum-like lower levels.
+It is a sobering reminder of how design can convey meaning and add depth to societal issues.

 🚀 Speculative Architecture: Mars, Oceans, and Beyond